sissbruecker/linkding/docs/backup.md

 Below, we describe several methods to create a backup of the database:

 - Manual backup using the export function from the UI
-- Create a copy of the SQLite databse with the SQLite backup function
+- Create a copy of the SQLite database with the SQLite backup function
 - Create a plain textfile with the contents of the SQLite database with the SQLite dump function

 Choose the method that fits you best.